This TPM post caught my eye:

 Instead, the cartoon lectures the children about the hopelessness of Democratic presidencies.
 There the kids go, back to a time when Jimmy Carter malaised the nation.
 Back to a time when thieving Kenyans roamed the cityscape, listening to Lipps Inc. Back when they mugged time travelers to score tickets to the Rose Royce butt-wagger at the Odeon Stalinplex.

 That thug’s voice sounds oddly like a White person’s.
-It sounded a lot like a White Republican impersonating a Black Person, as far as Republicans know.
-But I remember well the defiant urban kids of the nineteen seventies and their disco culture.
-“Doing The Negro Fist Bump,” “Ghetto Rollercoaster Inferno.”
-“Shake That Baby, Baby!”
-“Who’s That (Cop Killer) Lady?” and such.
-“Get Down Tonight.”
+A lot like a White Republican impersonating a Black Person, as far as Republicans know.
+But I remember well the Negro of the nineteen seventies and his disco culture.
+Songs like “Doing The Five To Ten,” and “Shake That Newborn, Baby!,” “Business District Inferno,” and “Who’s That Parolee?”.

 Whatever the case, the animated lesson certainly reminds you of just how bad things were.
 There was little regard for good government.
 There was little regard for forthright politics, for honest discourse, even for simple facts and figures.

 Those were the Reagan years.
-What a horrible, dishonest eight years they were.
-It was a time when the president, unwilling to fight his polluter buddies, once advised Americans “Trees cause more pollution than automobiles do.”
+It was a time when the president, unwilling to fight his polluter buddies, once lectured Americans that “Trees cause more pollution than automobiles do.”
 That was not true.
 Even if it were, you can bet not one ficus would have been outfitted with a catalytic converter, so there wasn’t even a practical point in saying it.
 He said of Michael Dukakis:

 “You know, if I listened to him long enough, I would be convinced that we’re in an economic downturn, and that people are homeless, and people are going without food and medical attention, and that we’ve got to do something about the unemployed.”